Skip to main content

 Basic Example

-Let’s create a very simple pre-hook that validates the input length and raises an error if it’s too long:
+Let’s create a simple pre-hook that validates the input length and raises an error if it’s too long:

 from agno.agent import Agent